brisvag/arch/README.md

 **WARNING**: hardcoded paths are needed here and there (mainly to `/home/brisvag`/).
 Remember to change them if the user is different!

+This is partially fixed.
+It's important to run stuff as the user with `sudo`, otherwise it won't work.

 # Usage

 Add the following to `/etc/pacman.conf`: